Today, you are going to see some of the greatest SEO tips and tricks for 2017.

 If so, Keep reading…

 Tip #1: Have a mobile optimized (and compliant) site – It’s no surprise Google looks at how sites display on mobile as well as the info they provide.
-Not only does your site need to be mobile friendly/optimized, you’ll need to tone down the use of popups so you don’t get penalized.
+Not only does your site need to be mobile friendly/optimized, but you’ll also need to tone down the use of popups so you don’t get penalized.

 Tip #2: Links, Links, Links – No surprise here as backlinks are key to good rankings.
 Not just any links, but relevant and topical links.